hibbitts-design/hibbitts-design-org-blog/03.premium-support/_callout/text.md

 * Basics of GitHub, GitLab, etc.
 * Desktop editing of your Grav content

-_Please note that Theme customizations are not included in this service, but can be arranged separately._
+_Please note that live screen sharing and theme customizations are not included in this service, but can be arranged separately._

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">